RiceNFields/ricenfields.github.io/_posts/2022-08-12-code-principles-data-and-transformation.md

 ## What is Good Software Design ?

 Software – as its name suggests – is meant to change and extend.
 It is 'soft', unlike hardware, which is generally meant to be fixed (hard).
 Software is expected to be susceptible to changes.
 When the requirements change, it falls upon us the developers to make sure that our software effectively adapts to the proposed changes.
-This often boils down to diving into the code base and making required changes.
+This often boils down to diving into the codebase and making required changes.
 Based on this, we can argue that good software design is design that is susceptible to change - i.e. easier to change.

 There are many patterns, principles and guidelines that help in designing software that is easier to change.
 Taking `Data Transformation` into account while designing is one such guideline that we’ll be exploring today.